 Driving on Chavez Avenue just west of Fourth Street and espying a restaurant called Papaburgers brought a nostalgic pang to my heart.
 That nostalgia made me hopeful that A&W was preparing to mount a challenge to the Big Three (McDonald’s, Wendy’s and Burger King) and would no longer be relegated to sharing space with abhorrent chains.
 Though I disdain chains, A&W still represents growing up to me.
 The name on the marquee dashed those hopes quickly.
 It read “Papaburgers” not Papa Burgers.
 No, this was an A&W offshoot.

-My friend and frequent dining companion Bill Resnik took one bite of the Papacheeseburger and declared “it’s just like Lotaburger.”
+During our inaugural visit back in 2009, my friend and frequent dining companion Bill Resnik took one bite of the Papacheeseburger and declared “it’s just like Lotaburger.”
 Considering his devotion for Lotaburger (which he considers New Mexican comfort food), that’s a high compliment.
 As with Lotaburger, the ingredients are extremely fresh–crisp lettuce, juicy tomatoes, lip-puckering pickles, eye-watering onions.
 The biggest difference is the onions incorporated right into the beef.
 Bill’s sole complaint is that the beef was slightly overdone, sometimes a problem with thin beef patties.

 You can request double meat with any burger or you can try something entirely different–the Andre Burger (named for Eric Zunia’s godson).
 Hamburger meets hot dog in this unique offering–fresh ground beef with onions, lettuce, tomato, pickles, chili, weenies, American cheese and mustard.
 As if weenies isn’t unique enough, the chili also includes beans.
 It’s not a burger for everyone, but if you have a penchant for the slightly different, this is a burger you will absolutely love.